National Vaccination Programmes

 Categories of personal data and sources

-The IMS obtains names, addresses telephone numbers, other personal details, and GP registration information from the Primary Care Registration Management service that NHS Digital manages as a processor for NHS England.
+The Immunisation Management System obtains names, addresses telephone numbers, other personal details, and GP registration information from the Primary Care Registration Management service that NHS Digital manages as a processor for NHS England.

 It receives information about health conditions and other factors that can make people vulnerable to the flu from NHS Digital who collect it from GP Practices, acting under directions from the Secretary of State for Health and Social Care.
 We also obtain information about ethnic category from NHS Digital.

 It receives information about vaccinations given from GP Practices, pharmacies and other vaccination centres.
 This is so that we can send out reminder letters, inform GPs for them to update their records, and monitor the progress of the vaccination programme.